 Our assessment processes

-We follow NICE Guidelines (National Institute of Clinical Excellence informing health provision across the country) for supporting colleagues with assessments, and have focused on building on the training and development that has already taken place in the service over the past few years.
 We have developed a model of assessment that draws on information gathered from parents and teachers, developmental (early) history, detailed school observations and parent-child sessions.
-The clinicians leading on this assessment then go back to the Team (including Psychiatry, Family therapy, Occupational Therapy and Clinical Psychology) to formulate and make decisions.
+The clinicians leading on this assessment go back to the Team (including Psychiatry, Family therapy, Occupational Therapy and Clinical Psychology) to formulate and make decisions with the information.
 In situations where diagnosis is given, we then offer feedback sessions to parents, the child or young person and then the school.

 - To listen to your concerns as parents and/or teachers and to consider the possibility of ADHD and other needs.

 - To look out for strengths, resources, abilities and skills at home, school and any other activities.

 - To assess the severity of ADHD features.